 Taking the federal structure of Germany and the resulting responsibilities at national and regional level into account, a nuclear emergency preparedness concept has been established in Germany which in case of an event can take effect at a very early stage, i.e. already if the release limits of operating conditions are exceeded or in the event of an accident.
-In this context, the federal structure of Germany demands for a very close cooperation between the competent federal and Länder authorities.

-The concept of emergency preparedness takes the measures implemented by the licensees for design basis accident control (→ Chapter 19 (iv)) and on-site accident management (→ Chapter 18) as starting point.
-It comprises off-site measures by the authorities concerning precautionary radiation protection and disaster control.
+Emergency preparedness supplements the measures implemented by the licensees for design basis accident control ( $\rightarrow$ Chapter 19 (iv)) and on-site accident management ( $\rightarrow$ Chapter 18) by regulatory off-site measures concerning precautionary radiation protection and disaster control.

 Precautionary radiation protection measures serve for preventive health protection of the population also below the intervention levels of disaster control.
-These measures are designed for the long term and usually are not locally restricted.
 They mainly lie within the responsibility of the Federal Government and comprise recommendations for measures especially in the area of agriculture.
 The measures are agreed with the competent federal ministries and the supreme Länder authorities.

 Disaster control measures serve for immediate danger defence.
 They are regionally limited and of temporary nature.
-Responsibility for them lies with the Länder, the authorities of the interior and their regional or local administrative authorities.
+Responsibility for them lies with the authorities of the interior of the Länder, and the regional or local administrative authorities.
 In the event of a disaster, a disaster control task force is formed which - depending on the practice in each Land - is set up at the government of the Land or at one of the regional governmental agencies.

-The task of the Federal Government in connection with disaster control is the support and harmonisation of the associated measures.
+The task of the Federal Government within the framework of disaster control is the support and harmonisation of the associated measures.
 For this purpose, the Federal Government and the Länder have jointly prepared the "Basic Recommendations for Emergency Preparedness in the Environment of Nuclear installations" and the "Radiological Bases for Decisions on the Protection of the Population against Accidental Releases of Radionuclides" [3-15].
 Apart from that, the Federal Government has the duty to inform foreign authorities.
 The language-independent ECURIE system facilitates the information exchange with foreign authorities in the event of a nuclear accident within the European Union.

 If the authorised release limits for operating conditions are exceeded or if a design basis accident occurs, the licensee is obliged by the Guideline on Emission and Immission Monitoring [3-23] to measure the effects on the environment and to communicate the findings to the competent authority.
-Independent of these activities, the above-mentioned situation may also be detected by the Remote Monitoring System for Nuclear Power Plants (KFÜ) (\rightarrow Chapter 15) and, in the case of releases, by Integrated Measurement and Information System (IMIS) (also \rightarrow Chapter 15).
+Independent of these activities, the above-mentioned situation may also be detected by the Remote Monitoring System for Nuclear Power Plants (KFÜ) ( $\rightarrow$ Chapter 15) and, in the case of releases, by Integrated Measurement and Information System (IMIS) (also $\rightarrow$ Chapter 15).